 How do I get a student card?

-Student cards are normally available from the ANU Student Exchange except during new student enrolment periods (see below).
+Student cards are normally available from the Student Central except during new student enrolment periods.

-Student cards will not be available from the ANU Student Exchange during these periods.
+New and replacement student cards will not be available from Student Central during these periods.

-Distance students (studying off-campus) can apply for a student card using the Application for a Student Card (distance students only) form (PDF, 516KB).
+Distance students can apply for a student card using the Application for a Student Card (distance students only) form (PDF, 516KB).

 Updating or replacing your student card

 Your student card must be updated on or before the expiry date (usually 31 March each year).
-This needs to be done at the ANU Student Exchange, Building X-005, 121 Marcus Clarke Street at the ANU Student Exchange.
+This needs to be done at Manning Clark Centre (building 26a) between the 10-28 February, or at Student Central at all other times.

-To have your card replaced you must bring in appropriate photo ID before we can re-issue your card (drivers license or passport).
+To have your card replaced you must bring in appropriate photo ID (driver's license or passport).
 A replacement fee of $25 will be charged for any damaged, broken or lost cards that require replacement.
 If your card/wallet has been stolen you will still be charged $25 unless you provide a police report documenting the theft claim.

-If you have a new card printed, then library access will not be available until the next day.
-Building access will transfer to the new card immediately.
+If you have a new card printed, building access will work immediately, but library access will not be available until the next day.

 Your student card remains the property of ANU, so you are expected to keep the card in good condition, and return it to ANU if requested.

-Students may only have one student card at any time, so if your card needs to be replaced at the enquiries counter, you will be required to return the original card to counter staff.
+Students may only have one student card at any time, so if your card needs to be replaced at the enquiries counter, you will be required to return the original card to Student Central.
 This is to avoid fraudulent use of ANU student cards.

 Problems with a student card